BOOK YOUR

 Whale Watch FAQ's

-- The prime season for whale watching around Orcas Island and the San Juan Island's archipelago is late May - October.
+The prime whale watching season around Orcas Island and the San Juan Islands is May through October.
+During this time, conditions are ideal and whale activity is at its most consistent.

-- The prime season for whale watching around Orcas Island and the San Juan Island's archipelago is late May - October.
+The prime whale watching season around Orcas Island and the San Juan Islands is May through October.
+During this time, conditions are ideal and whale activity is at its most consistent.

-We’re committed to an unforgettable whale watching experience!
-If you don’t see whales on your tour, peak season guests (May 15–Sept 15) will receive a 1-year voucher for a free return trip.
+We’re committed to delivering an unforgettable whale watching experience.
+If whales are not seen on your tour, peak season guests (May 1st – September 30th) receive a 1-year voucher to return for another whale watching trip at no charge.
+During the shoulder season, guests are welcome to return if space allows, though a return voucher is not offered.

-We’re committed to an unforgettable whale watching experience!
-If you don’t see whales on your tour, peak season guests (May 15–Sept 15) will receive a 1-year voucher for a free return trip.
+We’re committed to delivering an unforgettable whale watching experience.
+If whales are not seen on your tour, peak season guests (May 1st – September 30th) receive a 1-year voucher to return for another whale watching trip at no charge.
+During the shoulder season, guests are welcome to return if space allows, though a return voucher is not offered.

 Yes, guests are welcome to bring snacks, lunch and non-alcoholic drinks onboard.